Cloud Provider Setup | AWS, GCP, Azure, and OpenShift Configuration Guide

 - Minimal Permissions: Only grant necessary roles

-- Verify JSON file is valid
+- Verify JSON file is valid and not corrupted

-- Try downloading key again
+- Try downloading the key again from GCP

 - Check project has Compute Engine API enabled